Skip to main content

 Citrus & Kale Potent C+E Serum

-Pro Tip: Enhance your routine with the Rosehip Triple C+E Firming Oil and Citrus & Kale Potent C+E Masque.
-The hydrating qualities of these complementary products add essential moisture and encourage the skin to absorb more Vitamin C over time, thereby enhancing the efficacy of the serum.
+Pro Tip: In addition to your serum, enhance your routine with the Rosehip Triple C+E Firming Oil and Citrus & Kale Potent C+E Masque.
+The hydrating qualities of these complementary products add essential moisture and encourage the skin to absorb more vitamin C over time, thereby enhancing the efficacy of the serum.

 Vitamin C salt skin care